OCTOBER

 October 3

-1718 -- Col. William Rhett returns to Charles Town, having captured pirate Stede Bonnet and his crew in a battle in the mouth of the Cape Fear River.
+1718 -- Col. William Rhett returned to Charles Town, having captured pirate Stede Bonnet and his crew in a battle in the mouth of the Cape Fear River.

-2023 -- Demolition crews dismantled Martha Lou's Kitchen on Morrison Drive, described by writers of the 10Best.com travel guide as a "roll-your-eyes-its-so-good" soul food restaurant.
-Its specialties included lima beans, mac and cheese, pork chops, giblet rice, collards, and fried chicken.
-After 30 years, the iconic restaurant had closed in 2020 a year before founder and legendary cook, Martha Lou Gadsden, died at the age of 91.
+2023 -- Demolition crews dismantled Martha Lou's Kitchen on Morrison Drive, described by the 10Best.com travel guide as a "roll-your-eyes-its-so-good" soul food restaurant.
+Specialties included lima beans, mac and cheese, pork chops, giblet rice, collards, and fried chicken.
+After 30 years, the iconic restaurant had closed in 2020 in the wake of the Covid pandemic and a year before founder and legendary cook, Martha Lou Gadsden, died at the age of 91.

 October 5